Virtual Machine Autodiscovery

 |

-While configuring the job, you may elect to have your primary Device42 appliance directly perform the discovery, or you may designate a Remote Collector (RC) to run each task.
+When configuring the job, you can have the primary Device42 appliance perform the discovery directly or designate a Remote Collector (RC) to run each task.

-From the Device42 main menu, under Discovery > Hypervisors/*nix/Windows, add a Hypervisor, UNIX/Linux (*nix), or a Windows discovery job to connect to your hosts or guests and gather physical and VM details.
+Navigate to Discovery > Hypervisors/*nix/Windows and add a Hypervisor, UNIX/Linux (*nix), or Windows discovery job to connect to your hosts or guests and gather physical and VM details.

-Job Name: Enter a unique name to identify the autodiscovery job.
+- Job Name: A unique name to identify the discovery job.

-Job Debug Level: Set to Debug On to collect extra debug info that's useful to include in a support ticket.
+- Job Debug Level: Set to Debug On to collect extra debug info useful for support tickets.

-Platform: Choose the VM platform, such as Vmware, Citrix XenServer, oVirt Server, KVM or libvirt, Docker, LXC, etc.
+- Platform: Choose the VM platform, such as VMware, Citrix XenServer, oVirt Server, KVM or libvirt, Docker, or LXC.

-URL Prefix: This will be HTTPS in most cases.
-But if you've changed it, you have the option to switch it to HTTP.
+- URL Prefix: HTTPS in most cases.
+Change to HTTP if you have modified the default.

-Discovery Target(s): This is the FQDN or IP of the vCenter server or the ESX server.
+- Discovery Target(s): The FQDN or IP of the vCenter server or the ESX server.
 If using FQDN, set up DNS resolution in the Device42 VM console first.

 You need to add each vCenter server you wish to discover.
 Device42 does not automatically find or crawl additional vCenter servers linked to your first one.

-Port: This is 443 by default.
-Only change if you have changed it.
+- Port: 443 by default.
+Only change if you have modified it.

-Enable Resource Utilization Tracking for Device(s): This option enables the periodic collection and examination of server resource usage metrics.
+- Enable Resource Utilization Tracking for Device(s): Enables periodic collection of server resource usage metrics.
 See Resource Utilization for more information.

-Discovery Target(s) Credential(s): Specify username and password (account credentials) with permission to view all the hosts and VM inventory info.
-For oVirt, the username is most probably in the format of username@domain
+- Discovery Target(s) Credential(s): Specify a username and password with permission to view all hosts and VM inventory info.
+For oVirt, the username is typically in the format

-Please do not set up an autodiscovery scan using critical production account credentials.
-Please create a separate, dedicated account to use only for discovery.
+Do not set up a discovery scan using critical production account credentials.
+Create a separate, dedicated account to use only for discovery.

-Depending on the permissions granted and your configured password policies, account lock-out could result in an otherwise completely avoidable outage.
-You the customer are responsible for any such behavior that might result.
+Depending on the permissions granted and your configured password policies, account lockout could result in an avoidable outage.

 Discovery Job Options - Hypervisor / *nix / Windows